 Madrone Wall, Damascus, OR

-NOT ACCESSIBLE TO CLIMBERS – Twenty years ago, the Madrone Wall was closed to outdoor recreation and was in danger of becoming a quarry site.
+OPEN! – Twenty years ago, the Madrone Wall was closed to outdoor recreation and was in danger of becoming a quarry site.
 Thanks to the efforts of the Madrone Wall Preservation Committee (MWPC), the quarry was never built, and the committee has worked diligently to preserve the park.
-The area is closed to all climbing, but volunteer efforts directed by the MWPC are working to build trails and elevate the Madrone Wall to County Park status, which would open the site up to climbers and outdoor enthusiasts once more.
+Thanks to volunteer efforts directed by the MWPC, in October of 2017, the area reopened to all climbing!